-Furthermore, the Elite-X Fit also supports USB 3.0 and boasts read speeds of 200 MB/s.
+Furthermore, the Elite-X Fit also supports USB 3.0 (make sure your USB 3.0 ports are working) and boasts read speeds of 200 MB/s.
 In terms of sheer value for performance, the Elite-X Fit is one of the better buys available.
 The PNY Elite-X Fit is available in multiple capacities.
 The 64GB model can be purchased for only $10.99, the 128GB for $19.99, the 256GB for $36.99 and the 512GB for $64.99.

 Frequently Asked Questions

 Both flash and SSD are non-moving (and fast) forms of memory, and technically most SSDs are a form of flash memory.
 This means both benefit from extremely fast read/write speeds.
 However, high-end SSD drives will always beat USB flash drives for speed.